-To sharpen our business focus on the automotive industry, we completed a corporate reorganization in 2011 by spinning off subsidiaries that were not involved in our core business.
+To sharpen our business focus on the automotive industry, we completed a corporate reorganization in 2011 by spinning off our then subsidiaries that were not involved in our core business.
 In March 2011, we completed the transfer of the che168.com business from Norstar to Cheerbright.
 In June 2011, in connection with our strategy to focus on serving the automotive industry in China, we contributed our entire equity interests in Norstar and China Topside, which serve the information technology industry, to Sequel Media, our subsidiary in the Cayman Islands.
 We then immediately distributed shares of Sequel Media to our shareholders.
 Since the spin-off, we have focused on serving the automotive industry in China through our autohome.com.cn and che168.com websites.

-On March 16, 2012, we established a new wholly owned subsidiary, Autohome HK, in Hong Kong.
-Autohome HK has no material business operation as of the date of this annual report.
+On March 16, 2012, we established a new wholly-owned subsidiary, Autohome HK, in Hong Kong.
+Autohome HK has no material business operation as of the date of this prospectus.

 In October 2013, Autohome HK acquired Prbrownies Marketing, a Hong Kong advertising and marketing company.
-In March 2014, we changed the name of Prbrownies Marketing to Autohome Media Limited.
-Autohome Media has engaged in the advertising business outside the PRC for more than three years, and is therefore qualified to directly invest in a PRC company providing advertising services in accordance with PRC law.
-Autohome Media has established subsidiaries in Beijing, Shanghai and Guangzhou.
-We plan to gradually migrate our advertising business from our VIEs to Autohome Media and its subsidiaries, a transition we expect to complete in the next three to four years.
+Prbrownies Marketing has engaged in advertising business outside the PRC for more than three years, and is therefore qualified to directly invest in a PRC company providing advertising services in accordance with PRC law.
+Prbrownies Marketing has established subsidiaries in Beijing and Shanghai and is in the process of establishing an additional subsidiary in Guangzhou.
+We plan to gradually shift our advertising business from our VIEs to Prbrownies Marketing and its subsidiaries, a transition we expect to complete this transition in the next three to four years.